-At the end of trial, the jury failed to reach a verdict, forcing the judge to declared a mistrial.
+At the end of the trial, the jury failed to reach a verdict, forcing the judge to declare a mistrial.

 There appeared to be confusion among jurors before the judge declared the mistrial.
-The jury said it had reached a verdict and the court clerk read “not guilty”, which had been recorded on a piece of paper.
-But at the prosecution’s request, the judge polled the jury, and most jurors said their vote was “guilty.”
-The judge reread the instructions, and more than an hour later, the jury said it was deadlocked and couldn’t reach a unanimous verdict.
+The jury said it had reached a verdict and the court clerk read “not guilty,” which had been recorded on a piece of paper.
+But at the prosecution’s request, the judge polled the jury and most jurors said their vote was “guilty.”
+The judge reread the instruction.
+More than an hour later, the jury said it was deadlocked and couldn’t reach a unanimous verdict.

-D.A.
-Champion says he definitely plans to retry the case, and doesn’t consider the mistrial a loss.
+Presently, D.A.
+Champion says he definitely plans to retry the case and doesn’t consider the mistrial a loss.